 Is it safe to walk the Camino de Santiago alone?

-Many pilgrims have walked the Camino de Santiago alone, both male and female, and many regard the solo experience as highly rewarding.
-That being said, solo travellers may prefer to walk a more highly-trafficked route to be with other pilgrims, as there are some risks inherent in completing the walk alone.
-Much of the route is quite remote and it is safest to complete the trail with a trusted companion.
+Many pilgrims have walked the Camino de Santiago alone, both male and female, and regard the solo experience as highly rewarding.
+That being said, solo travellers may prefer to walk a more highly-trafficked route to be with other pilgrims, as there are some inherent risks to completing the walk alone.

 What is the best time of year to walk the Camino de Santiago?